A year after blaze, Notre Dame restoration halted by virus

 “Today, we stand in this half-fallen cathedral to say that life is still here,” Aupetit said in the televised ceremony.

-The gathering in the fragile church that remains under lockdown was meant to raise the spirits of a nation in distress.
+The gathering in the fragile church was meant to raise the spirits of a nation in distress.

 “The message of hope is especially important for our compatriots at a time when we are particularly affected by the coronavirus, which is sowing anguish and death,” the archbishop told reporters.

-There was no Easter service, and there are no plans to mark the anniversary of the devastating fire.
+There was no Easter service and no formal plans to mark the anniversary of the fire.
+But the musicians of Notre Dame have created a virtual homage to their beloved cathedral with a performance from their homes of an extract of J.S.
+Bach’s “St. John Passion.”

-He recalled his worst moment that night: “When one had the impression that the fire was coming down and suddenly it resumed in one of the towers.”
+He recalled his worst moment that night: “When one had the impression that the fire was (subsiding) and suddenly it resumed in one of the towers.”

-Yet, Notre Dame de Paris remained standing, still grandly surveying the French capital from the island in the Seine, her two familiar bell towers partially eaten from within by flames but their heavy stones apparently only charred on the outside.
+Yet, Notre Dame remained standing, still surveying the French capital from the island in the Seine, its two familiar bell towers partially eaten from within by flames but their heavy stones apparently only blackened on the outside.

+French President Emmanuel Macron reiterated Wednesday his desire to see the cathedral reopen its giant doors in time for the 2024 Olympic Games in Paris.

+“We will do everything to keep this deadline,” he said in a tweeted video, thanking firefighters and rescue workers for extinguishing the blaze and saving lives.

 Officials hope the scaffolding can be removed by the fall.
 Then, stones must be analyzed to see which need to be replaced.
 Debris and huge ancient beams that burned like kindling must be cleared from the soaring vaults, Malherbe said.
 An umbrella structure will then be built to protect the site, which is now surrounded by high barricades.